Sexual Harassment - Sexual Misconduct Policy

 The College will disclose the results of crimes of violence or non-forcible sex offenses to an alleged victim or an alleged victim's next of kin, as appropriate.

-The Associate Dean of Students maintains records which normally consist of any formal complaint, copies of the written statements of Complainant and Respondent, any Investigative materials, the record of the Hearing and written record of the result.
+The Associate Dean of Students maintains records which normally consist of any formal complaint, copies of the written statements of Complainant and Respondent, any Investigative materials and reports, the record of the Hearing and written record of the result(s).

 If there is an Appeal, this record is appended to the written record of the original decision and kept in confidential student conduct files.